Willi-js/Make-It/README.md

 # Features

-Quickly make the files and folders you want.
+Quickly create the files and folders you require.

 ## Paths
 If you ARE currently in an open file, you will be making a new directory or file in the directory your currently opened file is located.